jonaspp/treejs/README.md

 # treejs
-Javascript MVWhatever core
+##Javascript MVWhatever core
+This is the home of treejs.
+Feel free to contribute.

-First things first!
+##First things first!
+* We use requirejs to load nested dependencies
+* This place is under construction.

 Check the file 'js/app.js'.
 That is the SPA configuration and init.